Test elements in equal characteristic semianalytic algebras: Introduction

 \begin{thm}[\cref{tczs-cor-Semianalytic}] Let $R$ be a semianalytic $K$-algebra that is the localization of an absolutely reduced equiheight affine-analytic $K$-algebra where $\chr(K)=0$.
 Then the Jacobian ideal $\cJ(R/K)$ is contained in the test ideal of $R$.
 For any flat $K$-algebra maps $R\to R'$ with geometrically regular fibers, the expansion of the Jacobian ideal $\cJ(R/K)R'$ is contained in the test ideal of $R'$. \end{thm} \begin{rmk} The result above implies the case when $R$ is a reduced equidimensional complete $K$-algebra (\cref{teza-thm-TEforAnalytic}) and the case when $R$ is a reduced equiheight affine-analytic $K$-algebra (\cref{tezs-thm-TEforSemianalytic}).
 But the proof of \cref{tczs-cor-Semianalytic} relies on \cref{teza-thm-TEforAnalytic} and \cref{tezs-thm-TEforSemianalytic}. \end{rmk}

-\begin{thm}[\cref{teza-cor-EssAffineOverExcellent}] Let $A$ be a noetherian excellent local ring that has residue field $K$ of characteristic $0$.
-Let $R$ be equiheight essentially of finite type over $A$.
+\begin{thm}[\cref{teza-cor-EssAffineOverExcellent}] Let $K$ be a field of characteristic $0$, and let $A$ be a noetherian excellent local $K$-algebra.
+Let $R$ be an equiheight $A$-algebra essentially of finite type.
 Suppose that $c \in R$ is an element such that $R_c$ is regular.
 Then $c$ has a power that is a test element for $K$-tight closure in $R$. \end{thm}

 As indicated above, the key statement that we aim to prove is that the Jacobian ideal is contained in the test ideal for various rings.
 More explicitly, we first collect some preliminaries in \cref{sn-Pre} and have a discussion on Jacobian ideals in \cref{sn-JacobainIdeal}.
 Then we prove this statement in characteristic $p$ for absolutely reduced equidimensional complete $K$-algebras (\cref{tep-thm-TEforAnalytic}) and then for semianalytic $K$-algebras that are localizations of absolutely reduced equiheight affine-analytic $K$-algebras (\cref{tep-thm-TEforSemiAnalytic}) in \cref{sn-TEP}.
 In both \cref{sn-DTC} and \cref{sn-TEZA}, we will focus on rings of equal characteristic 0.
 In \cref{sn-DTC}, we first present the definition of tight closure in equal characteristic 0 and prove the statement for affine algebras (\cref{HH99}).
 In \cref{sn-TEZA}, we discuss descent techniques and prove the statement for reduced equidimensional complete local $K$-algebras (\cref{teza-thm-TEforAnalytic}).
 Then we describe a similar descent process and prove the statement for reduced equiheight affine-analytic $K$-algebras (\cref{tezs-thm-TEforSemianalytic}).
 Based on \cref{tezs-thm-TEforSemianalytic}, we will establish the statement for semianalytic $K$-algebras that are localizations of reduced equiheight affine-analytic $K$-algebras (\cref{tczs-cor-Semianalytic}).
 Finally, we prove the statement for noetherian excellent local $K$-algebras (\cref{teza-thm-GeoFlatPower}) and equiheight algebras essentially of finite type over noetherian excellent local $K$-algebras (\cref{teza-cor-EssAffineOverExcellent}).